AI IconToolbarShare ui

 Conditions such as chronic kidney disease and sepsis can also cause troponin levels to rise, making this chart a viable step in the treatment and diagnosis of such conditions.
 Over-exercising and extreme emotional turmoil, such as severe grief and stress, can also be indicated through raised troponin levels.

 A troponin levels test is a precious tool that has seen much development in recent years.
 Introducing high-sensitivity troponin tests means precise measurements can be made at low concentrations, leading to early detection and diagnosis.
-This updated, more precise troponin test typically measures the hs Troponin T biomarker; hence, all parameters mentioned in this guide relate to hs Troponin T (MedicineNet, 2022).
+This updated, more precise troponin test typically measures the HS troponin T biomarker (MedicineNet, 2022); hence, we have included parameters related to high-sensitivity tests in this guide and the template.

 The troponin tests are prevalent in cardiac injury cases because they are proven biomarkers of heart muscle cell damage.
 Cell breakdown and troponin release occur when blood flow to the heart muscle through the coronary vessels is blocked.
 This lack of oxygen causes necrosis and the cell's death (Stark & Sharma, 2023).
 Troponin I only exists within the heart muscle.
 Troponin T holds a unique structure inside the heart muscle, making it identifiable and unique compared to the minimal amount of Troponin T that exists elsewhere in the body.
 When the cells are damaged, these unique proteins become present in circulating blood.